top of page

 Škoda Enyaq RS Race

+With its large rear wing and aggressive front diffuser, the RS Race immediately calls to mind the Aussie V8 Supercars series.
 The aerodynamics package includes a NACA air intake channelling air into the interior, whilst small winglets at the rear of the roof direct airflow straight onto the rear wing.
-The front section is now completely solid, with air drawn in through the lower part of the bumper, feeding a newly engineered radiator.
-The new front bumper also features two additional air curtains, and a new rear diffuser along with the large rear wing increase the downforce, improving drivability at higher speeds.
+The front section is now completely solid, with air drawn in through the lower part of the bumper, feeding a re-engineered radiator.
+The new front bumper also features two additional air curtains, while a new rear diffuser combines with the wing to significantly increase downforce.

 Škoda Enyaq RS Race